-The council expects all premises licence holders to take steps to control excessive consumption and drunkenness on relevant alcohol licensed premises.
-This will reduce the risk of anti-social behavior and violent crime occurring both on and away from the premises after customers have departed.
+The council expects all premises licence holders to take all necessary steps to control excessive consumption and drunkenness on their respective alcohol licensed premises.
+This will reduce the risk of anti-social behaviour and violent crime occurring both on and away from the premises after customers have departed.
 Premises licence holders are expected to be able to demonstrate a general duty of care to customers using their premises and others affected by their activities.
+The premises licence holders must also be aware of the dangers of over consumption of alcohol and the risk of vulnerability to their customers.